ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Rain before 3am, then rain and snow likely.
-Cloudy, with a low around 28.
-North northwest wind 5 to 18 mph, with gusts as
+Cloudy.
+Low around 28, with temperatures rising to around 30 overnight.
+North
-         high as 32 mph.
+         northwest wind 5 to 18 mph, with gusts as high as 32 mph.
 Chance of precipitation is 90%.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">